cyrillbrito/chuck-a-luck/README.md

 # Chuck A Luck with Ethereum

 This is a simple project I did while leaning the very basics of web3.
-I follow along the the course from [buildspace.so](https://buildspace.so/) and I was abbe to achieve this.
+I followed along with the course from [buildspace.so](https://buildspace.so/) and I was able to achieve this.

 <div align="center">
   <a href="https://chuck-a-luck.netlify.app/">